Édouard Niermans (architect): Riviera

 Two cupolas at the east and west corners were said to have been inspired by the breasts of La Belle Otero.

 The building had modern features like electric lights, elevators and telephones.

 A huge ballroom was roofed by a glass dome.
 Eight kings were present when the hotel opened in November 1912.

 After World War I, Niermans worked in partnership with architects Émile Molinié (1877-1964), Charles Nicod and Albert Pouthier.

 He also worked with his architect sons, Édouard and Jean, who collaborated after their father's death until the mid-1960s.
 Jean became a particularly noted architect.
 After winning the Prix de Rome as a student in 1929, he would be named Knight (1938) and later Officer (1949) of the Legion of Honor; Officer of the Academy (1949); Member of the Academy (1956); and Knight of the Arts and Letters (1962).
 He also won the Croix de Guerre for his service in World War I.

 Édouard-Jean Niermans died on 19 October 1928 in his chateau vineyard in Montlaur, Aude, about which he was passionate during the last years of his life.

 Montlaur is now owned by his grandchildren.

-A very well known architect in his day, catering to the fashionable elite, Niermans has since been largely forgotten.
-This is due, in part, to the fact that many of his edifices have been drastically modified or destroyed to satisfy changing tastes and needs.